'The Voice': A Stunning 4-Chair Turn Pits the Coaches Against Blake

-'The Voice' Sneak Peek: A Stunning 4-Chair Turn Pits the Coaches Against 'Cowboy' Blake Shelton
+'The Voice': Avery Roberson's Stunning 4-Chair Turn Pits the Coaches Against 'Cowboy' Blake Shelton

 Fish gotta swim, birds gotta fly, country singers on The Voice gotta choose Team Blake Shelton -- or do they?

-In a sneak peek from Monday's all-new episode, 20-year-old North Carolina native Avery Roberson wows all four coaches with his solemn, acoustic cover of Tim McGraw's "If You're Reading This," kicking off a bidding war to land his smooth baritone.
+On Monday's all-new episode, 20-year-old North Carolina native Avery Roberson wowed all four coaches with his solemn, acoustic cover of Tim McGraw's "If You're Reading This," kicking off a bidding war to land his smooth baritone.

-"Imagine if there was a pop artist who came out and we said we're the only ones capable of coaching this person because we know pop music," Nick Jonas fires back as he and his fellow coaches plead their case to the talented country singer.
+"Imagine if there was a pop artist who came out and we said we're the only ones capable of coaching this person because we know pop music," Nick Jonas fired back as he and his fellow coaches pled their case to the talented country singer.

-"I turned for you because I love music, and I love coaching great vocalists on this show," he adds.
-But does the "outstanding" pitch work?
+"I turned for you because I love music, and I love coaching great vocalists on this show," he added.
+Check out the full audition in the video below:

-See the full audition below and tune in to Monday's The Voice to see who Avery chooses!
+Ultimately, the panels best pitches didn't quite pay off.
+Even though Avery was sweetly gracious as he struggled with his decision, he did ultimately stay in the country lane and pick Team Blake.

+"Sometimes I feel like these coaches' only goal is not that [the singer] choose them, but just to make sure that they don't choose me," Blake said, gloating just a bit.
+"I know Avery was feeling that pressure, but he made the right choice."

 As The Voice kicked off its 20th season, celebrating 10 years on the air, ET sat down with the coaches, who all noted that there's still something thrilling about the show's "captivating" blind audition process that fans love to watch.